Skip to main content

 Customization Types

-Plugins declare which types they support via the supports array:
+Plugins declare which types they support via the supports array.
+Entries are instances of CustomizationType from @a16njs/models.

 Discovery